dnbexperience/eufemia/packages/examples/example-react/README.md

 # DNB UI Library - React Example

+The Example App has also a CSS Custom Properties Polyfill (ponyfill) in place, because we have some Styled Components usage as well.

 ## How to run this Example App

 1. Make sure You have installed the dependencies `yarn install`.